 Spend at least 10 minutes reading posts, in order to achieve Trust Level 1, and receive posting privileges

-Alternatively, you can use this Google Form, and we will repost it to the forum.
+Alternatively, you may submit the required documentation regarding your project to email@example.com, and we will repost it to the forum.
 Once your application is posted, the community can discuss it, and you can update it freely.
 If you feel uncomfortable with this public process, you may submit the application to us directly and request that we not share it.

 Below are some of the organizations and projects that the Cypherpunk Guild has had the honor of supporting: